JAN-2003

 So if you have one of these pedals, there are two ways to make them work:

 NOTE : Working with AC voltages is dangerous!
-So I recommend option (1) as you don't deal with line voltages, just 24V AC which is not too dangerous.
+So I recommend option (1) or (3) as you don't deal with line voltages.

 Jeorge Tripps from Way Huge perfected a reverse sound (like the RPS-10) by modifying the reverse echo on the Boss DD5 digital delay pedal.
 Basically he killed the STRAIGHT sound so you only hear the reverse echo.
 The Line-6 delay modeler has both a true reverse delay (better for recording than live) and a volume swell with echo effect both of which do a pretty good job.
 I think it is better than the Boss but still probably not as good as the Attack Decay for live use.
 I now can do the DD-5 reverse mods, and I add a KILL switch on it to make it more user-friendly.
 You should be able to find more info on the DD-5 mod on my web site, The new Boss DD-6 in reverse mode can get 100% echo so it does not need the reverse mod.
 But we have a HIGH CUT mod for it to make it sound more analog, there is more information on our BOSS page.
 In 2008 the Boss DD-7 came out and also does not need the reverse mod, it's a really cool pedal for delays, reverse, and even simple looping.

-Most MXR and many EH pedals are not true bypass either, but do use a direct wire to bypass the signal when they are off (they will pass the signal in the OFF position without a battery).
-But nearly all MXR and EH effects use a Single Pole, Double throw (SPDT) switch with only three terminals, as it is cheaper than the 6 terminal Double-pole, double throw (DPDT) switches.
+Most MXR and many EH pedals are not true bypass either, but do use a direct wire to bypass the signal when they are off (they will pass the signal in the OFF position without a battery - "hard bypass").
+But nearly all older MXR and EH effects use a Single Pole, Double throw (SPDT) switch with only three terminals, as it was cheaper than the 6 terminal Double-pole, double throw (DPDT) switches.
 These are not true-bypass.
 This means that when the effect is OFF, the guitar signal will go directly to the output jack but is STILL CONNECTED to the input of the effect's circuitry.
 Some of the signal is lost this way, a bit like turning down your TONE control on your guitar.
+This is most noticeable on a wah or old big muff.

 A DPDT switch can be added to most effects (especially wahs) by switching both the input and output wires when the switch is stomped on.
-These switches are available for about $15 (I stock these normally).
+Or a 3PDT switch like the blue square ones we use can do true bypass PLUS switch your LED on and off.

 Here's a post I modified from Scott H. Andrews, sha3u@fermi.clas.Virginia.EDU (see below for generic DPDT switch mod for other effects) :